netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #schedule-tree title="Overall Schedule Tree Structure"}

    Each of these groupings is presented in the following subsections.
-Examples
+-->

-   are provided in {{usage}}.
+   Examples are provided in {{usage}}.

 ### The "generic-schedule-params" Grouping {#sec-gen}

-   A system accepts and handles the schedule requests, which may help further
+   A system accepts and handles schedule requests, which may help further
    automate the scheduling process of events, policy, services, or resources
    based on date and time.
 The "generic-schedule-params" grouping ({{gsp-tree}})
    specifies a set of configuration parameters that are used by a system for